upleveled/system-setup/windows.md

     If you're having troubles, the process should look something like shown in [Setup React Native with Android Studio (Expo) - Emulator & Physical device setup | YouTube](https://youtu.be/gVGuNxkh8ig?t=808)

 22. If you don't have one yet, create a Google account [here](https://accounts.google.com/signup?hl=en).
-Send the email address associated with this account to Antje (if you haven't already).
+Send the email address associated with this account to Karl (if you haven't already).
 23. If you don't have one yet, create a GitHub account [here](https://github.com/join).
 Make sure to set a name.

     If you already have a GitHub account and you haven't set a name on GitHub yet, go to the [GitHub Profile Settings](https://github.com/settings/profile) and add a name:<br><br>